publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptIV/m__us_usc_t8_s1225.md

         (2) __Stowaways__

             An arriving alien who is a stowaway is not eligible to apply for admission or to be admitted and shall be ordered removed upon inspection by an immigration officer.
-Upon such inspection if the alien indicates an intention to apply for asylum under [section 1158 of this title][/us/usc/t8/s1158] or a fear of persecution, the officer shall refer the alien for an interview under subsection (b)(1)(B) of this section.
-A stowaway may apply for asylum only if the stowaway is found to have a credible fear of persecution under subsection (b)(1)(B) of this section.
+Upon such inspection if the alien indicates an intention to apply for asylum under [section 1158 of this title][/us/usc/t8/s1158] or a fear of persecution, the officer shall refer the alien for an interview under subsection (b)(1)(B).
+A stowaway may apply for asylum only if the stowaway is found to have a credible fear of persecution under subsection (b)(1)(B).
 In no case may a stowaway be considered an applicant for admission or eligible for a hearing under [section 1229a of this title][/us/usc/t8/s1229a].

         (3) __Inspection__